virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 **Cindie:** [laughs]

 **Dave:** I learned that guitar part.
 It was like one of the first like hip hop guitar parts I ever learned.
-Like [sings guitar part].
+Like [sings guitar riff].

 **Omnia:** So amazing.
 But fuck Dr. Dre.
 I'm saying it.
 Don't take it off the recording.
 Fuck Dr. Dre.